citusdata/citus_docs/develop/reference_workarounds.rst

 * Foreign keys across distributed schemas are not supported
 * Joins across distributed schemas are subject to :ref:`cross_node_sql_limits` limitations
+* Creating a distributed schema and tables in a single SQL statement is not supported

 Citus encodes the node identifier in the sequence generated on every node, this allows every individual node to take inserts directly without having the sequence overlap.
 This method however doesn't work for sequences that are smaller than BIGINT, which may result in inserts on worker nodes failing, in that case you need to drop the column and add a BIGINT based one, or route the inserts via the coordinator.